 In concept, this one is simple: more positive reviews=more traffic & business.

-But we also know the hard part is asking for reviews.
+But we also know the hard part is providing ways for customers to leave feedback.
 So we’ll give you a few tips that have worked well for our HVAC and solar clients.

 - Know Google’s policies when it comes to soliciting reviews (to avoid a suspended or deleted GMB listing)